maximeaubaret/StoQueX/README.md

 <img src="assets/img/logo-full.png" width="180px" />

 StoQueX stands for Stock Quotes Explorer.
-As it is implied, it's an app used to explore quotes from a database.
+It's an app used to explore quotes from a database.

 StoQueX is a school project used to learn the basic principles behined the developpment of a web app.
 This version of StoQueX has been built by [Maxime Aubaret](github.com/maximeaubaret) and [Alexandre Toni](github.com/kickout).